Evaluation¶

 fp_per_cat = matrix[-1, :-1]

-# Row-normalised version (each row sums to 1.0)
+# Row-normalized version (each row sums to 1.0)

 norm = cm["normalized"]